Daphne Caruana Galizia: Death

-On 16 October 2017, Caruana Galizia was driving close to her home in Bidnija, when a car bomb placed in her leased Peugeot 108 exploded, killing her instantly.
+On 16 October 2017, a few moments after Caruana Galizia left her home in Bidnija, a car bomb placed in her leased Peugeot 108 exploded, killing her instantly.
 The blast occurred on Triq il-Bidnija (Bidnija Road), and left the vehicle scattered in several pieces across nearby fields.

 Caruana Galizia was in the driver's seat at the time, when the blast threw the car 80 metres into an adjacent field where her bodily remains were found by her son Matthew.
 He wrote on Facebook, "I looked down and there were my mother's body parts all around me".
 This marked the sixth car-bombing in Malta since the beginning of 2016, and the fourth fatality.
 Caruana Galizia's home had not been under police guard since 2010, except during elections.
-According to police sources, her protection was further weakened after the Labour Party was returned to power in 2013.
+According to police sources, her protection was further weakened after Joseph Muscat, a subject of her investigations, was returned to power in 2013.

 The power to set up a public inquiry into whether the assassination of Daphne Caruana Galizia could have been prevented, rested with then Maltese Prime Minister, Joseph Muscat.
 Muscat, however, did not immediately set up a public inquiry, and a formal request by Caruana Galizia's heirs was presented by letter to Malta's prime minister Muscat on 9 August 2018, based on the legal opinion of Doughty Street Chambers and Bhatt Murphy Solicitors.